Quantum circuits

 On the other hand, the quantum states

 do not differ by a global phase.
 Although the only difference between the two states is that a plus sign turns into a minus sign, this is not a global phase difference, it is a relative phase difference because it does not affect every vector entry, but only a proper subset of the entries.
-This is consistent with what we have already observed in Lesson 1, which is that the states and can be discriminated perfectly — performing a Hadamard operation and then measuring yields outcome probabilities as follows:
+This is consistent with what we have already observed previously, which is that the states and can be discriminated perfectly.
+In particular, performing a Hadamard operation and then measuring yields outcome probabilities as follows:

 No-cloning theorem